vgstation-coders/vgstation13/tgui/docs/tutorial-and-examples.md

   return data
 ```

-The `ui_data` proc is what people often find the hardest about tgui, but its
+The `ui_data` proc is what people often find the hardest about vgui, but its
 really quite simple!
 You just need to represent your object as numbers, strings,
 and lists, instead of atoms and datums.